 We support one chaplain volunteering in a Level 1 trauma center.

 We are actively working with public safety chaplains in a county chaplain corps and in the Washington-Baltimore area alongside military and civilian chaplains in disaster readiness and resilience.

 We are partnered with Rising Sun Outreach Ministry to provide care for the caregivers.

 We hang out with the Religious Tolerance group on Facebook and contribute the services of one moderator, helping ease the tensions and build pathways of communication among people of all religions or none.

 What can I do to help?

-We have a Paypal account linked directly to Sacred Grove’s business bank account, which will accept donations, which will be acknowledged with thanks and a receipt.
+We have a Paypal account which will accept donations, which will be acknowledged with thanks and a receipt.
 Other than the minor expenses of maintaining the web presence, our funds are disbursed directly and swiftly where the need is greatest.